I-9 Employer Compliance

-The Handbook for Employers, providing guidance for completing the I-9, Employment Verification Form, is available on the USCIS website.
+The Handbook for Employers, providing guidance for completing the I-9, Employment Verification Form, is available on the U.S. Citizenship and Immigration Services (USCIS) website.

-To allay concerns that the employer sanctions of the Immigration and Control Act of 1986 would result in employment discrimination against minority groups, a separate section of IRCA made discrimination in job placement, hiring, or firing an unfair immigration-related practice, and provided civil penalties for such discrimination.
-Thus, if an employer requests that a worker provide more or different documentation than is required to establish employment authorization and identity under IRCA, or refuses to honor documents presented that on their face appear to be genuine, such actions will be considered to be unfair immigration-related employment practices related to hiring.
+To allay concerns that the employer sanctions of the Immigration Reform and Control Act of 1986 would result in employment discrimination against minority groups, a separate section of IRCA made discrimination in job placement, hiring or firing an unfair immigration-related practice and provided civil penalties for such discrimination.
+Thus, if an employer requests that a worker provide more or different documentation than is required to establish employment authorization and identity under IRCA or refuses to honor documents presented that on their face appear to be genuine, such actions will be considered to be unfair immigration-related employment practices related to hiring and may subject an employer to substantial civil penalties.

-To ensure compliance with Form I-9 requirements, employers may wish to take advantage of E-Verify, an Internet-based system that allows businesses to determine the employment eligibility of its employees in the United States.
-With an employee’s social security number and any List B documentation, an employer may use E-Verify to ensure that documents provided for the I-9 are genuine and valid.
-Employers who wish to enroll in E-Verify should visit the USCIS website.
+To ensure compliance with Form I-9 requirements, employers may wish to take advantage of E-Verify, an internet-based system that allows businesses to determine the employment eligibility of its employees in the United States.
+With an employee’s Social Security number and any List B documentation, an employer may use E-Verify to ensure that documents provided for the I-9 are genuine and valid.
+Employers that wish to enroll in E-Verify should visit the USCIS website.

-As a preemptive measure, we can conduct mock audits either in person at the employer’s offices or at our offices based on photocopies of the I-9 forms.
+As a pre-emptive measure, our attorneys at the Law Offices of Robert P. Gaffney are available to conduct mock audits either in person at the employer’s offices or at our offices based on photocopies of the I-9 forms.
 Reviewing the I-9 forms provides an employer the opportunity to correct existing technical violations, train company representatives responsible for I-9 completion and tracking, and help develop compliance procedures.
-Once the mock audit is completed and problem areas are identified, we are able to assist the employer to develop a training program to address proper completion of the I-9 form as well as form maintenance and related issues.
+Once the mock audit is completed and problem areas are identified, we can help the employer develop a training program to address proper completion of the I-9 form as well as form maintenance and related issues.